SdotKab/BlockSec/README.md

 API Integration: Uses Express.js to handle API requests and MongoDB for storing blog data.

-Full Stack Application: Uses Next.js for server-side rendering and React for the front-end.
+Full Stack Application: Uses Node.js for server-side rendering and React for the front-end.

 ## Tech Stack:
-React 19: Used for building interactive UIs and handling user state.
+React 19 and Next.js: Used for building interactive UIs and handling user state.

-Next.js: Used for server-side rendering, API routes, and static site generation.

 MongoDB: NoSQL database for storing blog posts and user data.